KMuggz/CIP-Project/README.txt

 1. Install Python 3.10 or 3.11
 2. Install Pygame:

-PS: This game is not perfected yet, so any input or positive criticisma is very much welcome :)
+PS: This game is not perfected yet, so any input or positive criticism is very much welcome :)